credativ/plutono/docs/sources/datasources/cloudwatch.md

 ### AWS credentials file

 Create a file at `~/.aws/credentials`.
-That is the `HOME` path for user running grafana-server.
+That is the `HOME` path for user running plutono-server.

-> **Note:** If you think you have the credentials file in the right place and it is still not working, you might try moving your .aws file to '/usr/share/grafana/' and make sure your credentials file has at most 0644 permissions.
+> **Note:** If you think you have the credentials file in the right place and it is still not working, you might try moving your .aws file to '/usr/share/plutono/' and make sure your credentials file has at most 0644 permissions.

 Example content: